Pilot down, passenger takes over with 'no idea how to fly'

 “I have no idea.
 I can see the coast of Florida in front of me, and I have no idea,” the passenger said.

-As the plane flew over Florida, the controller, speaking very calmly, told the passenger to “maintain wings level and try to follow the coast, either north or southbound.”
+As the plane flew over Florida, controller Christopher Flores, speaking very calmly, told the passenger to “maintain wings level and try to follow the coast, either north or southbound.”
 Twin controls enable a Cessna 280 to be steered from the passenger seat.

 Minutes passed before controllers were able to locate the plane, which by then was heading north over Boca Raton.